m3ssap0/CTF-Writeups/RITSEC CTF 2019/Our First API/README.md

 {"reason":"Not an admin!"}
 ```

 Unfortunately, you don't have enough privileges.
-Furthermore, trying to alter the JWT changing the `alg` to `none`, changing the `type` to `admin` and removing the sign will not work.
+Furthermore, trying to alter the JWT changing the `alg` to `none`, changing the `type` to `admin` and removing the signature will not work.

 Analyzing the HTML source of the API documentation page, you can discover an interesting comment.